muratk3n/thirdwave/en/tweets/2019/week37.md

 Time idx 27:56, he says he was tasked with firing Greenspan while at a bank.
 Haha.

-Hudson crossed paths with some strange of characters, he has great stories.
+Hudson crossed paths with some strange characters, he has great stories.

 *2019-9-9 22:47:3*